tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is within the range supplied by the client.
 If any other value is returned, the client MUST generate a fatal "unknown_psk_identity" alert and close the connection.

+#### OCSP Status Extensions

+{{!RFC6066}} and {{!RFC6961}} provide extensions to negotiate the server sending OCSP responses to the client.
+In TLS 1.2 and below, the server sends an empty extension to indicate negotiation of this extension and the OCSP information is carried in a CertificateStatus message.
+In TLS 1.3, the server's OCSP information is carried in an extension in EncryptedExtensions.
+Specifically:
+The body of the "status_request" or "status_request_v2" extension from the server MUST be a CertificateStatus structure as defined in {{RFC6066}} and {{RFC6961}} respectively.

+Note: this means that the certificate status appears prior to the certificates it applies to.
+This is slightly anomalous but matches the existing behavior for SignedCertificateTimestamps {{?RFC6962}}, and is more easily extensible in the handshake state machine.

 #### Early Data Indication